molgenis/NGS_DNA/docs/ngs-protocols.md

 Data will be annotated with a tool called vcfanno.
 Databases such as CGD, CADD, ClinVar, gnomAD and GoNL are used to pick fields of interest.

-Initially, a preprocessing step is performed to split all the alternative alleles into separate lines in the vcf.
+Initially, a preprocessing step is performed to split all the alternative alleles into separate lines in the VCF.
 This is done in order to get a CADD score for every variant.
 Then, they will be joined together to run the annotation.

 **Toolname:** vcfanno and bcftools<br/>
 **ScriptName:** AnnotateVCF<br/>
-**Input:** genotyped vcf (.genotyped.vcf)<br/>
+**Input:** genotyped VCF (.genotyped.vcf)<br/>
-**Output:** VEP annotated vcf (.calls.genotyped.annotated.vcf)<br/>
+**Output:** VEP annotated VCF (.calls.genotyped.annotated.vcf)<br/>
 ```
  vcfanno_linux64 \
  -p 4 \